SazidWebDev/TheHadithStackBySazid/README.md

 This website, TheHadithStack, is provided for free for personal and non-commercial use only.
 Users are not permitted to copy, modify, or distribute the source code without explicit written permission from the project owner.

-For inquiries regarding commercial use or code licensing, please contact [Your Contact Information](mailto:subenglishschool@gmail.com).
+For inquiries regarding commercial use or code licensing, please contact at [subenglishschool@gmail.com](mailto:subenglishschool@gmail.com).

 ## Acknowledgments